 CE 201Fundamentals of Circuits and Electronics(4 credits)

-DC circuits – including basic concepts and laws, methods of analysis, circuits theorems; AC circuits – including capacitors and inductors, sinusoids and phasors, stead state analysis, frequency response, operational amplifiers, three-phase circuits, magnetically coupled circuits, AC power analysis: faced analysis – Fourier series, Laplace and Fourier transforms, two-port networks.
+Introduces the principles of electrical circuits and electronics.
+Topics include DC circuits (basic concepts and laws, methods of analysis, circuit theorems), AC circuits (capacitors, inductors, sinusoids, phasors, steady-state analysis, frequency response), operational amplifiers, three-phase circuits, magnetically coupled circuits, and AC power analysis.
+Additional topics include Fourier series, Laplace and Fourier transforms, and two-port network analysis.

-Introduction of embedded operating systems, ARM and Linux architecture, embedded software platforms, real-time operating systems, timers, interrupt systems, bus architecture, process scheduling, multi-threaded programming, inter-process communications and synchronization, dead-locks and live-locks, peripheral interfaces, serial ports and parallel ports, blocking and non-blocking, device drivers and embedded applications.
+Introduces embedded operating systems and software platforms.
+Topics include ARM and Linux architecture, real-time operating systems, timers, interrupts, bus architectures, process scheduling, multithreaded programming, inter-process communication and synchronization, deadlocks and livelocks, peripheral interfaces (serial and parallel ports), blocking vs. non-blocking operations, device drivers, and development of embedded applications.

 Course Rotation: Fall; NY & PLV